 The Sherwood West Concept Plan proposes a mix of housing types, leading to different tenures and price points.
-The Sherwood West Concept Plan provides a variety of housing types: single-family residential detached, single-family residential attached (plexes and townhomes); cottage clusters, accessory dwellings, and multi-family units.
-The Concept Plan also ensures that the density and mix of housing types meet the opportunity for at least 50 percent of new residential units to be attached to single-family housing or multiple-family housing units.
+The Sherwood West Concept Plan provides a variety of housing types: single-family

+As discussed above, the Concept Plan also ensures that the density and mix of housing types for new residential units are planned for the opportunity of at least 50 percent single-family detached and 50% attached and multi-family housing units.